jdtaylor7/taylortechblog/_drafts/prometheus_introduction.md

 [LibSerial](https://github.com/crayzeewulf/libserial/) library.
 While the connections provided by the library are synchronous, Prometheus has no real need for asynchronous reads/writes so this works just fine for our purposes.

-### Other Interesting Features

-While not really core to the project, some of these smaller features may be interesting to some.
-I may write separate posts about some of them in the future.

-* Logging
-* Compatibility testing with CircleCI and Docker
-* Creating high-quality GIFs in Linux

 ### Conclusion